storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Stock Scenes

-Another StoryBuilder tool, Stock Scenes, lists a number of categories of scenes:
+Another StoryCAD tool, Stock Scenes, lists a number of categories of scenes:

 ![][Stock-Scenes-Categories]